No. 806-809 Jinfeng Building, Pailou Ji Area, Wanjiang District, Dongguan, China

 Check our blog for more information on what to consider when finding a manufacturer in China.

-By understanding the differences and similarities between BSCI and SMETA, businesses can make informed decisions about which audit methodology aligns best with their ethical sourcing goals and supply chain requirements.
+By understanding the differences and similarities between BSCI and SMETA, businesses can make more informed decisions.
+Consequently, they can determine which audit methodology aligns best with their ethical sourcing goals and supply chain requirements.

 Top 5 Benefits of BSCI and SMETA Audited Suppliers